Getting Healthier Is the First Step Toward a Better Life

 In addition to submitting statements of wellness, companies may offer other qualifying events that let employees save money on health insurance.
 For example, an employee that smokes might be able to lower their premium if they take a smoking cessation class online.
 Or, an employer might give discounts to those who show they workout in a fitness class multiple times a week.

-Many companies are also taking strides to make the office environment itself more conducive to healthy habits.
+While these sort of programs are more commonly found in companies that have at least 200 employees, many companies are taking strides to make the office environment itself more conducive to healthy habits.
 Onsite gyms, replacing soda machines with bottled water, and standing desks are just a few of the ways companies promote health and wellness.